Figure

 Related Entries

-- surface-code-logical-qubit — Conventional QEC approach that tetrons aim to improve upon
+- surface-code-logical-qubit — Conventional fault-tolerant architecture that tetrons aim to complement or reduce overhead against